Orlando

 Visit our Ultimate Guide to Cremation to learn more about cremation services, the cremation process, laws governing cremation, and other FAQs.

 Funeral licensing requires that a funeral establishment follow careful regulations for how to dispose of human remains by cremation.
-Florida is one of two states that do license direct disposers.
+Florida is one of two states that licenses direct disposers.

 A direct disposer is not a licensed funeral director but is licensed to conduct direct cremation dispositions.
 Generally, as they are not operating a funeral home (with overhead), they can offer a direct cremation service at a competitive price.